huz4f/huz4f/content/Blogs/About website.md

 I will put everything other than articles in blog lol.

-Writing not only makes you reflect, realize and explore about new possibilites , \
+Writing not only makes you reflect, realize and explore new possibilites , \
 In your professional life you need to write reports even last month i was doing some courses and part of the examination was writing your report.
 Being able to write thesis or dissertation is an essential skill to add to your toolkit.